-Are students required to complete their thesis/capstone projects in their majors?
+Are students required to complete their honors capstone projects in their majors?

-Designed as the culmination of the honors student’s undergraduate educational experience, the honors thesis/capstone project should focus on some area of interest in the student’s major (or sometimes minor) field.
+Designed as the culmination of the honors student’s undergraduate educational experience, the honors capstone project should focus on some area of interest in the student’s major (or sometimes minor) field.
 This choice allows students to develop close professional relationships with faculty in their academic disciplines.
-Because Honors emphasizes interdisciplinary learning, the program also allows and encourages students to pursue interdisciplinary projects, provided these projects extend disciplinary knowledge in meaningful ways.
+Because the University Honors Program emphasizes interdisciplinary learning, students may also choose to pursue interdisciplinary projects, provided these projects extend disciplinary knowledge in meaningful ways.

-Can a thesis/capstone project re-work a previous paper or project?
+Can an honors capstone project re-work a previous paper or project?

-What if students cannot complete all the work described in their formal thesis/capstone proposals?
+What if students cannot complete all the work described in their honors capstone proposals?

-What happens if a student fails to complete the thesis/capstone project?
+What happens if a student fails to complete the honors capstone project?

-Students graduate with honors only if they complete their thesis/capstone projects, and the Honors Program therefore makes every effort to help students succeed.
-In extenuating circumstances, if students decide that they cannot complete their projects, they should 1) immediately notify the Honors Program and Director of the decision, and 2) understand that they will not earn an “A” in a designated thesis/capstone class.
+Students graduate with honors only if they complete their honors capstone projects, and the University Honors Program therefore makes every effort to help students succeed.
+In extenuating circumstances, if students decide that they cannot complete their projects, they should 1) immediately notify the Honors Program and Director of the decision, and 2) understand that they will not earn an “A” in a designated honors capstone class.
 The Honors Program Director will consult with the faculty mentor and the Departmental Faculty Honors Advisor/committee member to determine an alternate assignment (usually a shorter paper) and grade (no higher than a “B”).
-If students make this decision early in the semester, they may petition to withdraw from HONR 4900 or other approved thesis/capstone course and register for an independent study in their major without penalty.
-Please consult with the Honors office about this possibility.
+If students make this decision early in the semester, they may petition to withdraw from HONR 4900 or other approved honors capstone course and register for an independent study in their major without penalty.
+Please consult with the Honors Program staff about this possibility.